software-mansion/react-native-reanimated/docs/versioned_docs/version-2.x/guide/testing.md

 ---
 id: testing
-title: "Testing with Jest"
+title: 'Testing with Jest'
-sidebar_label: "Testing with Jest"
+sidebar_label: 'Testing with Jest'
 ---

 Reanimated test mocks use web implementation of Reanimated2.
 Before you begin using Reanimated mocks you need some setup actions.